-The University of Tennessee-Oak Ridge Innovation Institute (UT-ORII) selected its first group of UT-ORII Fellows in 2022: Chad Duty and Tony Schmitz from UT Knoxville and Luke Scime from Oak Ridge National Laboratory.
+The University of Tennessee-Oak Ridge Innovation Institute (UT-ORII) selected its first group of UT-ORII Fellows in 2022: Tony Schmitz from UT Knoxville and Luke Scime from Oak Ridge National Laboratory.

 Tony Schmitz is working to help rebuild America’s manufacturing industry.
 Schmitz is a professor in UTK’s Department of Mechanical, Aerospace and Biomedical Engineering and joint faculty for ORNL’s Manufacturing Demonstration Facility.
 He leads the Southeastern Advanced Machine Tool Network, is one of UT-ORII’s first seed grant recipients and serves as a mentor to interns participating in UT-ORII’s Student Mentoring and Research Training internship program for undergraduates.

 Luke Scime is an ORNL associate staff scientist and part of the energy systems analytics team at ORNL.
 He uses complex algorithms to program computers to use artificial intelligence to search for flaws in 3D printed items.
 Scime said being a UT-ORII fellow will open doors for him to work with UT PhD. students and share his expertise in quality control with UT researchers developing new manufacturing processes.